Youth Ministry Degree

 As young people explore their identities, dip their toes into adulthood, and find their way through the wilds of adolescence, they need vibrant, compassionate leaders who speak the truth of Jesus into their lives and help them become who God created them to be.
 This program blends theological and biblical study with courses on youth culture and adolescence, providing the groundwork for a ministry of making a difference in the lives of young people.

-Students learn about historical and contemporary practices in youth and family ministries, issues in diverse and nontraditional youth and family ministries formats, and how to study and teach from the Bible.
-Further coursework explores the impact of adolescent development on family ministry, Christian values and sexuality, the influence of culture, and connecting evangelism to youth culture.
 Students develop a personal philosophy of youth and family ministries based on their strengths and calling, which provides a foundation for a concentration in church and pastoral ministries practices, intercultural Christian ministries, ministry in urban and social service contexts, sports ministry, or youth outreach and discipleship.
 Youth and family ministries majors leave APU prepared with the tools and experience they need to lead successful youth and family ministries.

-Is This Major Right for You?
+Is the Youth Ministry Degree Right for You?

 - Enjoy hanging out with adolescents.

-- Get energized by being around 11- to 18-year-olds.
+- Get energized by being around 11- to 18-year-olds

-- Sense God’s call to serve Him inside or outside of the Church.
+- Sense God’s call to serve Him inside or outside of the Church

-- Desire to extend Kingdom through the lives of adolescents.
+- Desire to extend Kingdom through the lives of adolescents